Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 DIM INTEGER seconds(200)
 ```

-Another method of defining the variables type is to use the keyword AS.
+Another method of defining the variables type is to use the keyword `AS`.
 For example:

 ```basic
 DIM Car AS STRING, Name AS STRING, Street AS STRING